charliejeynes/food_standard_agency/README.md

 Nested dictionaries to rename values and variables to comprehensible and meaningful names.
 The input data is the F&Y survey guide.

 ### Custom bar plotting functions

+[custom_barplots] is the main function that plots the data that is parsed when the function is called.
+The output is horizontal barplots that indicate the confidence intervals (variation in the data) and the mean percentage values.

-Exploratory Data Analysis - Principal Component Analysis (PCA) Demographic Analysis and Visualization
+### Exploratory Data Analysis - Principal Component Analysis (PCA)

+Demographic Analysis and Visualization
 Statistical Analysis
 Food Behaviour Analysis